Frequently Asked Questions

 - Children who have a sibling that has previously attended the same kindergarten as their preference.

 - Is through a ballot system.

 All kindergarten offers are posted out in August of the year prior to the kindergarten year.
-The letter of offer will be accompanied by an Acceptance Form, a Contract for Payment and an invoice for Term 1 fees (where payment is required).
-Completed forms must be returned to NERPSA and payment made into the NERPSA bank account by the specified date to secure your child’s kindergarten place.
+The letter of offer will be accompanied by an Acceptance Form and a Parent Education/Occupation Form.
+Completed forms must be returned to NERPSA by the specified date to secure your child’s kindergarten place.

 If you do not receive your first choice of kindergarten you can accept an offer of another preference or choose to be placed on a waiting list at your preferred kindergarten.
 Any vacancies that arise will be offered to children based on the priority of access criteria.

 If your child has been offered a place at a kindergarten which has multiple groups, the group placements are done by the individual kindergartens after all acceptances have been received.
 The kindergartens will notify you individually of the group placements by the end of October.

 The kindergarten fee subsidy exists to make funded kindergarten programs affordable for families who hold an eligible concession or visa.

 As a concession or visa holder you are entitled to subsidised fees in both the three and four-year-old program and some three-year-old programs.
 In such circumstances it is anticipated that there will be no fee payment required.